30 Amazing Benefits Of Pears For Skin, Hair, And Health

 2. Prevents Heart Diseases

-One of the best benefits of pears include the presence of fiber, which minimizes the risk of stroke and protects us from heart diseases (1).
+One of the best benefits of pears include the presence of fiber, which minimizes the risk of stroke, protects us from heart diseases, and helps regulate heart health (1).
 Daily intake of fiber rich food like pears may reduce the risk of stroke by up to 50%.

 3. May Treat Cancer

-According to the study, pears showed anti-mutagenic and anti-cancer activities by several mechanisms (2).
+According to the study, pears showed anti-mutagenici XA substance that counteracts the effects of mutagens that can cause a change in the DNA of a cell, like UV and X-rays. and anti-cancer activities by several mechanisms (2).
 A few studies suggest that eating a diet rich in fruits, such as pears, may help against certain cancers, such as lung, stomach, and bladder (3) (4).

 4. Lower Risk Of Allergic Reactions